Frequently Asked Questions

 - Our kitchen staff work in partnership with the Headteacher to ensure that the Menu is 'tailored' to the needs of their customers

-- The Foundation Menu is displayed on the councils web-site for inspection by any person
+- The Foundation menu and Halal menus are displayed on the councils web-site for inspection by any person

 - We work with parents and dieticians to provide special diets where necessary.